If you have any contributions, corrections, requests, or other suggestions, feel free to contact me at joystick@slagcoin.com.

 * PCB & Wiring - Solderless Extracted PCB subsection added (05.13); better description of the choices in wire; more accurate "usually" require soldering in extracted PCBs; mention of converter lag and interference; small added note on allowing the soldering iron to warm; note on not needing rosin-core solder and using flux paste; better iron wattage numbers; noting of the soldering station; better converter image; small mention of the components in many PCBs; PCB Soldering renamed to PCB Mapping and Soldering; mention that I use tapping of wires to map all my PCBs; note of why some soldering points can be difficult); diagrams of PS3 Mad Catz (omitted 5.19 for poor quality), PS1 (Malaysia), and PS2 DS A added; better crimping images; soldering diagrams consolidated to single comprehensive images; note of why soldering may be preferred over crimping; note on the value of converging with terminal strips; more accurate stripping length noted for European terminal strips; note of D-sub connectors for the cord.

-* Materials & Decoration - Note of the availability of many images at many sites; note about lung protection under finishing; finishing image added.
+* Material & Decoration - Note of the availability of many images at many sites; note about lung protection under finishing; finishing image added.

 * Example Ingredients - Better multicolor wire product.